Create a Link-Tree with Roq (45min)

 Link-tree sites are everywhere: a clean page with your photo, a few links, maybe some social icons.
 Simple enough that you could build one in plain HTML, but what if you want multiple link pages, QR codes, and zero-effort deployment?

 In this tutorial you'll build a personal link-tree from scratch with Roq and Tailwind CSS.
-No pre-built theme, just you, a data file, and some templates.
+No pre-built theme, just you, data files, layouts, and reusable template components.
 By the end you'll have a polished site with typed data, icon sets, auto-generated pages, and downloadable QR codes.

 Note